humanwhocodes/humanwhocodes.com/src/pages/_posts/2012-05-22-working-with-files-in-javascript-part-3.md

 ## Up next

 The `FileReader` object is a fully-featured object with a lot of functionality and a lot of similarities to `XMLHttpRequest`.
 By following these last three posts, you should now be able to read data from files using JavaScript and send that data back to the server if necessary.
-However, the <cite>File API</cite> ecosystem is quite a bit larger than has been already discussed in this series, and in the next part you&#8217;ll learn about a powerful new features designed to work with files.
+However, the <cite>File API</cite> ecosystem is quite a bit larger than has been already discussed in this series, and in the next part you'll learn about a powerful new features designed to work with files.

 ## References